-Brief description of how the service operates:
+Brief description of the accommodation/how the service operates:

-Stormont Dental Care Limited is registered with the Regulation and Quality Improvement Authority (RQIA) as an independent hospital (IH) with a dental treatment category of care.
+Saintfield Dental Care is registered with the Regulation and Quality Improvement Authority (RQIA) as an independent hospital (IH) with a dental treatment category of care.
 The practice has four registered dental surgeries and provides general dental services, private and health service treatment and offers conscious sedation, if clinically indicated.